AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/default-dynamics-field-mapping.md

 ---
 # Default Dynamics Field Mapping {#default-dynamics-field-mapping}

-When you initially sync your Marketo account with Microsoft, Marketo automatically makes these associations between your built-in Dynamics and Marketo fields.
+When you initially sync your Marketo Engage account with Microsoft, Marketo automatically makes these associations between your built-in Dynamics and Marketo fields.
 Marketo will also sync your custom fields on your Leads, Accounts, Opportunities, and Contacts.

 ## Lead Fields {#lead-fields}